 As Buddy Schwartz's good intentions run into the secret realities of the foreign aid racket, he can no longer stay on the sidelines.
 But how can he choose between his Ethiopian lover, millions of famine victims, and the mysteries of his own heart?

-While the West struggles to contain Communism in the Horn of Africa, an idealistic American TV producer starts a charity to feed starving Ethiopians.
+An idealistic American TV producer starts a charity to feed famine victims amid Ethiopia's civil war.
 "You're not in California here," Meles Zenawi, Ethiopia's rebel leader-turned-prime minister reminds him.
 "This is a different world."

 How do you stand up for the truth, when the truth is too dangerous?

 Money, Blood and Conscience